Image: Students outside on campus

 CONNECTING STUDENTS TO INTERNSHIPS

-Hiram College’s Office of Career Development and Academic Development will assist you throughout the internship application and interview process.
+Hiram College’s Career Development Center will assist you throughout the internship application and interview process.